 No Kill Policy

-The SPCA of Westchester is recognized as “No-Kill” shelter.
+The SPCA of Westchester is recognized as “No-Kill” rescue center.
 No animal is ever euthanized except in cases of extreme aggression, terminal illness or the inability to maintain a reasonable quality of life in a shelter environment.
 Regardless of how long it may take, the SPCA is committed to caring for all adoptable animals, until a loving new home can be found.

 What is “No-Kill,” and how does the SPCA of Westchester fit into that category?